-Zone 7's 2010 Local Hazard Mitigation Plan "Taming Natural Disasters," developed through a multi-jurisdictional efforts organized by the Association of Bay Area Governments, was crucial in comparing the previous mitigation ideas and attitudes to Zone 7's current needs and concerns.
+Zone 7's 2018 Hazard Mitigation Plan was the basis for this plan update, crucial in comparing the previous mitigation ideas and attitudes to Zone 7's current needs and concerns.
 The project team referred to this plan constantly throughout the updating process.
 The Plan provides insight into hazard ranking, hazard history, previously proposed mitigation projects, etc.